1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 8.3 Extension of time for commencement of arbitral proceedings

 8.3.1 The Arbitration Ordinance empowers the Hong Kong courts to extend contractual limitations for commencing arbitral proceedings.
-104 Section 58 of the Arbitration Ordinance.
 This power is exercisable only when an arbitral tribunal has not yet been constituted.
-105 Section 58(7) of the Arbitration Ordinance.
 An order by the court to extend the time limit to commence an arbitration proceeding is non-appealable.
-106 Section 58(8) of the Arbitration Ordinance.

 8.4 Interim protective measures

 8.4.3 Hong Kong courts also have the power to grant interim protective measures concerning arbitrations seated outside of Hong Kong.
-109 Section 45(2) of the Arbitration Ordinance.
 However, the Hong Kong courts may only grant such interim measures, if an award in the arbitration may be enforced in Hong Kong.
-110 Section 45(5) of the Arbitration Ordinance.

-8.5 Arrangement between mainland China and Hong Kong for Interim Measures
+8.5 Arrangement between mMainland China and Hong Kong for Interim Measures

-8.5.1 The Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region (the Arrangement) was signed on 2 April 2019.
-The Arrangement became effective and entered into operation on 1 October 2019.
+8.5.1 The Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region (the Interim Measures Arrangement) was signed on 2 April 2019.
+The Interim Measures Arrangement became effective and entered into operation on 1 October 2019.

-8.5.2 The Arrangement makes Hong Kong the first, and thus far only, jurisdiction outside of mainland China where parties to arbitration proceedings (which must be seated in Hong Kong and administered by an approved Hong Kong arbitral institution) are able to apply to the courts of mainland China for interim measures.
-111 See https://www.info.gov.hk/gia/general/201904/02/P2019040200782.htm.
+8.5.2 The Interim Measures Arrangement makes Hong Kong the first, and thus far only, jurisdiction outside of Mainland China where parties to arbitration proceedings (which must be seated in Hong Kong and administered by an approved Hong Kong arbitral institution) are able to apply to the courts of Mainland China for interim measures.

-8.5.3 Consistent with mainland Chinese practice, interim reliefs will only be applicable to proceedings before Hong Kong arbitral institutions and will thus not apply to ad hoc arbitral proceedings.
-A list of arbitral institutions including the HKIAC, ICC, CIETAC-HKAC, and HKMAG has been approved by both mainland China and Hong Kong.
-112 See https://www.doj.gov.hk/pdf/2019/list_of_institutions_e.pdf.
+8.5.3 Consistent with Mainland Chinese practice, interim reliefs will only be applicable to proceedings before Hong Kong arbitral institutions and will thus not apply to ad hoc arbitral proceedings.
+A list of arbitral institutions including the HKIAC, ICC, CIETAC-HKAC, HKMAG, SCIA-HK, eBRAM International Online Dispute Resolution Centre, and AALCO Hong Kong Regional Arbitration Centre has been approved by both Mainland China and Hong Kong.

-8.5.4 Through the administering arbitration institution, a party can make an application to the People’s Intermediate Court in the mainland Chinese responding party’s place of residence or the place where the property and/or assets are located.
-113 See Article 3 of the Arrangement.
-Interim measures obtainable from mainland Chinese courts include property preservation, evidence preservation, and conduct preservation.
-114 See Article 1 of the Arrangement.
+8.5.4 Through the administering arbitration institution, a party can make an application to the People’s Intermediate Court in the Mainland Chinese responding party’s place of residence or the place where the property and/or assets are located.
+Interim measures obtainable from Mainland Chinese courts include property preservation, evidence preservation, and conduct preservation.

-8.5.5 Reciprocal rights apply with respect to Hong Kong courts and mainland Chinese-seated arbitrations in accordance with the existing Hong Kong law.
-115 See Article 6 of the Arrangement.
+8.5.5 Reciprocal rights apply with respect to interim measures obtainable from Hong Kong courts and Mainland Chinese-seated arbitrations in accordance with the existing Hong Kong law.

 9. SETTING ASIDE AND APPEAL OF AWARDS